Frequently Asked Questions (F.A.Q.)

 Interns are required to have a criminal background check completed through the university; some facilities will require a second background check as well.

-Occasionally facilities will require interns to wear lab coats.
+Occasionally facilities will require interns to wear lab coats or scrubs.
 Business casual or professional office clothes are appropriate.
 Closed-toe shoes may be required.

 Interns are required to purchase professional liability insurance and to have personal health insurance.